Acceptance Devices | PAX A77 Terminal User Guide

 Performing a Factory Reset on the PAX Terminal

-This section describes how to perform a factory reset on a PAX terminal.
-A factory reset restores the terminal to the state that it was in when it was shipped to you.
+A factory reset restores the terminal to the state that it was in when shipped to you.
 This procedure applies to test, debug, and live devices.
+Performing a factory reset does not affect the device key that was preloaded on the terminal before it was shipped to you.

 IMPORTANT